 The pickup driver did not suffer injuries in the fatal collision.
 Investigators do not know at this time if alcohol was a factor.
 The Washington D.C. police department’s major crashes unit is continuing to investigate the accident.
 Authorities have yet to file any charges against the pickup driver in the accident.

 Intersections in large metropolitan areas continue to be dangerous locations.
 A 2010 report by the National Highway Traffic Safety Administration (NHTSA) found that 40 percent of the car accidents in 2008 occurred at intersections.
-Reasons attributed to intersection collisions were obstructed views, speeding drivers, illegal maneuvers, inattention and false assumption of another person’s action.
+Reasons attributed to intersection collisions were obstructed views, speeding drivers, illegal maneuvers, inattention, and false assumption of another person’s action.
+Call our team today for a consultation.

 Approved by attorney Paulette Chapman